nigeltc/rogueday/README.md

 1. Still playing catch up
 2. I've just about given up on the type annotations.
 They may be useful but they do obscure the code's meaning.

 ### 5.1 Refactoring

 1. Aaargh!
 2. I'm removing the type annotations as I revisit code

+### Part 6

+1. There's a lot of stuff here even with the refactoring broken out.
+2. It's still got that weird OO thing where we reset the engine's event handler inside the fighter component (i.e. the fighter component knows about the game engine.)